Symmetry for algebras associated to Fell bundles over groups and groupoids: Introduction

 \begin{defn} A Banach $^*$-algebra $\mathfrak B$ is called {\it symmetric} if the spectrum of $b^*b$ is positive for every $b\in\mathfrak B$ (this happens if and only if the spectrum of any self-adjoint element is real.) \end{defn}

 The symmetry of a Banach $^*$-algebra admits many reformulations and has many useful and interesting consequences \cite{Pa2,Gr}, which will not be discussed here.
+Let us only mention that, in a suitable framework, it is connected with notions as spectral invariance and stability under the holomorphic functional calculus.
 We also feel that this is not the right place to sketch a history of the subject.
 A very useful and readable presentation may be found in \cite{Gr}.
+More general $^*$-algebras are also studied from the point of view of symmetry, but this will no longer be mentioned here.

 A great deal of effort has been dedicated to Banach algebras associated to a locally compact group $\G$\,.
 The basic example is the convolution algebra $L^1(\G)$\,; actually the interest in the symmetry property arouse around the Banach algebra interpretation and treatment of the classical result \cite{Wie} of Wiener on Fourier series.
-But there are increasingly general other classes, as global crossed products, partial crossed products (both twisted by $2$-cocycles or not) and $L^1$-types algebras associated to Fell bundles over $\G$\,.
+But there are increasingly general other classes, as global crossed products, partial crossed products (both twisted by $2$-cocycles or not), groupoid algebras and $L^1$-types algebras associated to Fell bundles.
 All of these played an important theoretical role and lead to many applications.
-When looking for results and examples, one aims to enlarge the collection of groups that can be treated, as well as the class of symmetric Banach $^*$-algebras assigned to them.
-The present paper is concerned with the second purpose.
+When looking for results and examples, one aims to enlarge the collection of groups of groupoids that can be treated, as well as the class of symmetric Banach $^*$-algebras assigned to them. {\it The present paper is concerned with these purposes, adopting the very general point of view of Fell bundles.}

 Until very recently, the largest class for which general results have been found was that of crossed products attached to a global action of the group over a $C^*$-algebra.
 A cohomological twist has also been permitted.
 The simplest case of a trivial action leads to the projective tensor product between $L^1(\G)$ and a $C^*$-algebra.
 Some references are: \cite{LP,Bas,Kur,Po,Pa2,GL1,GL2,Ba,FGL,Gr,BB,Ma,FL}.

-The initial motivation of \cite{JM} and of the present article was the fact that partial actions led to a much larger family and that many of the interesting examples are not coming from a global action.
-It soon became clear that Fell bundles, which are even more general, can also be treated in a similar way.
-In \cite{JM} the case of a discrete group was considered.
-Here, using ideas of Poguntke \cite{Po}, we treat Fell bundles over a locally compact group $\G$\,, but for technical reasons we need to impose conditions on the same group $\G^{\rm dis}$ with the discrete topology.

-It is convenient to use the following terminology; the points (i) are (ii) are classical notions.
+Groupoid algebras are much less studied in the setup of symmetry and spectral invariance; a project on this topic started in \cite{AO}.